robkravec/NFL-Animations/README.md

 ## Methods

-To reproduce this work, one can run these R scripts in the following order

-   1. Data_processing/sample_data.R
-   2. Data_processing/tracking_features.R
-   3. Data_processing/data_filtered.R
-   4. Data_processing/gen_test_validation_sets.R
-   5. Models/GradientBoostingModel.R
-   6. Models/quantile_reg.R

-This repository already contains the output of these scripts, and the Shiny app can be launched from the nfl_dash folder.

 #### Animated plotting

 The Tracking data files are ~ 2GB in total, which is too large to include on shinyapp.io